Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 It also provides helpers to show native dialogs via alert/prompt/confirm when running on a device, or via `$ionicPopup` when running in Ripple.

 Finally, it provides a `showDialog` helper for working with dialogs.

+### File Utilities ###

+Cordova's file system API required a few too many callbacks to do simple file I/O, so I created a bunch of helper methods in `FileUtilities.ts`.
+There are helps to list files and directories, as well as create, delete, and append to files, among others.

+### Responsive Design ###

+The `devices.css` stylesheet includes several classes that make it easy to hide or show elements based on the device orientation or screen size.
+For example, `landscape` and `portrait` as well as more specific classes such as `phone-landscape` or `tablet-portrait`.

 ### Dialogs ###